GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 }
 ```

+## Step by step: creating the GraphQL query

-Below is a thorough analysis of how it works.
+Below is the detailed analysis of how the query works.

-## Retrieving the post data
+### Retrieving the post data

 This GraphQL query retrieves the fundamental data for a post: